 Replacing Missing Teeth with Dental Implants

 A dental implant is made up of three parts:

 - The titanium root, which is surgically placed into the jawbone to replace the root of the missing tooth.
 Titanium is a metal that is easily accepted by the body, so there is little risk of rejection.
-In fact, it will integrate into your jawbone during the healing process
+In fact, it should integrate into your jawbone during the healing process.

 - The crown, which is the tooth restoration that is made to match your natural teeth for a seamless look.
 This is added after the implant has healed and integrated into the jawbone—usually about three or four months after surgical placement.

 Patients who are missing several teeth or a full arch might want to choose implant-supported dentures.
 This combines the convenience of dentures with the stability of dental implants.
 There is also a cost savings because usually just four dental implants are needed to support a full arch.

 How Much Do Dental Implants Cost?